 Some of you may have experienced our new Mental Health Service.
 As space is very limited, we can only offer a small number of places in this service but hopefully when we move this service can be extended.

-There are some other changes afoot- from September a limited number of appointments will be available up to 8pm on weekdays and on Saturday mornings on a local rota.
+There are some other changes afoot- from last September we have a limited number of appointments will be available up to 8pm on weekdays and on Saturday mornings on a local rota.
 These will be pre bookable only and the phone lines will remain closed.
 The details of the added times are yet to be finalised but we will publish times and dates when these are clarified.
 We will be continuing our early opening hours until next March for now.
 Future early opening will be determined subject to funding available.

 Finally, we are required to ask every adult patient to sign new consent forms under the New GDPR regulations giving us consent to send text messages and emails to you with various information relevant to you.
 Appointment date and time reminders for example.
 This is a huge task, please pick up a form from reception.

 It is really important for the practice to be able to contact our patients quickly and easily.
 In order to do this, if you have provided us with your mobile telephone number we will use this to:

 - Send you appointment reminders